 Say Yes To Lean Protein and Healthy Fat

 It is necessary to consume adequate protein throughout the 8 hour window period.
 Protein helps in muscle building and fat loss, which may further enhance weight loss and improve overall health.
-Some good sources of lean protein are:
+Some good sources of protein are: